pagekit/docs/developer-guides/how-to-theme.md

-  theme.js                // empty file for your scripts /views template.php            // renders the theme's output; logo, menu, main content, sidebar and footer positions are available by default composer.json             // package definition needed for the theme in order to be recognized by Pagekit image.jpg                 // preview screenshot of the theme index.php                 // contains theme information and configures the default settings of all positions and options CHANGELOG.md              // contains information on the current and previous package versions README.md                 // contains basic information and points you to the documentation
+  theme.js                // empty file for your scripts /views template.php            // renders the theme's output; logo, menu, main content, sidebar and footer positions are available by default composer.json             // package definition so that Pagekit recognizes the theme image.jpg                 // preview screenshot index.php                 // contains theme information and configures the default settings of all positions and options CHANGELOG.md              // contains information on the current and previous package versions README.md                 // contains basic information and points you to the documentation